mohsennasab/Atlas14GridMiner/README.md

 ### Disclaimer

 The software is provided *as is*, without warranty of any kind.
 The author is not liable for any damages or claims arising from use.

----

-*Built with ❤️ for the hydrology and water resources community*